architect/tap-arc/README.md

 npm run tap-arc:simple # used to create the screen shot above
 ```

+### Snapshot tests

 The main library is snapshot tested (`npm test` loads all snapshots to compare to current output).
 Create snapshots with the `npm run make-snapshots` commands.

+The snapshots are versioned by Node.js' major version, ie. `node14` and `node16`.
+But snapshots may vary between minor and patch versions of Node.
+(Line numbers of Node internals shift, causing changes in stack traces.)
+GitHub's Actions are set to use the latest Node.js 14.x and 16.x, so when testing and creating snapshots locally, do the same.

+This is also why `tape` is pinned as a development dependency.
+Update as needed, but recreate snapshots.

 ## Credit & Inspiration